s2762697/OOSA_code/README.md

 **Task 3:**

-task3folderloop = *Don't run* this file as it is massive task3bound = The bounds are working for a chosen .h5 file task3attempt = Attempt to combine - runs but doesnt produce an appropriate output.
+task3folderloop = *Don't run* this file as it is massive. task3bound = The bounds are working for a chosen .h5 file. task3attempt = Attempt to combine - runs but doesnt produce an appropriate output.

 To run: